wash-n-dash/wash-n-dash.github.io/index.md

 [<img width="400px" src="docs/Signup-1.png">](http://washndash.meteorapp.com/#/signup)

 Once logged in, you can view the available washers/dryers on the following machines page.
-On this page, a user can filter the machine cards (which display the machine type, machine number, location, and time remaining until available) by location or by machine type using the two multiple-selection search dropdowns.
+On this page, you can filter the machine cards by location or by machine type using the two multiple-selection search dropdowns.

 [<img width="400px" src="docs/machine-M2.png">](http://washndash.meteorapp.com/#/machines)